 Finally, Ben Silbermann, Pinterest CEO, stated: “The future of search will be about pictures rather than keywords”.
 Visual search is not expected to replace search queries and text-based searching completely in the near future, yet it will inevitably disrupt the search industry.

 Amazon is the new Google Product

 The battle between search engines has moved to a new stage in the e-commerce industry.
 Amazon is now the starting point for consumers to search for products online – a title formerly held by Google.
-High visibility on Amazon search results pages is strategic for brands: 70% of users stay on page 1, and 50% of clicks come from the top 3 products!
+High visibility on Amazon search results pages is strategic for brands: 70% of users stay on page one, and 50% of clicks come from the top three products.

-To improve its shelf space on main queries, brands can leverage multiple channels: price, amazon profitability, advertising…and content quality.
-To manage its catalogue quality, brands currently have access to a list of modules that allow them to customize and enrich the content of their product pages: an example of this is a feature named Page A + that allow brands to add image, video, comparative graph etc. on its product pages.
+To improve its shelf space on main queries, brands can leverage multiple channels: price, Amazon profitability, advertising… and content quality.
+To manage its catalogue quality, brands currently have access to a list of modules that allow them to customise and enrich the content of their product pages: an example of this is a feature named Page A + that allow brands to add image, video, comparative graph etc. on its product pages.
 With its enhancements, Page A + is an additional conversion lever that allows merchants to reach 3 to 10% more conversions compared to a classic page, according to Amazon.